City of West Chicago, Illinois

 Espanol

-As DuPage County communities, including West Chicago, connected with the College of DuPage Warhol exhibit this summer, local artists created traditional Loteria images in pop art styles.
-This is a Cultural Arts Commission initiative.
+In 2023, DuPage County communities, connected with the College of DuPage Warhol exhibit to get creative.
+West Chicago invited local artists to create traditional Loteria images in pop art styles as part of an initiative of the City's Cultural Arts Commission.

 Instructions